-Avoid stimulants after nightfall – caffeinated beverages, chocolate, spicy foods, and believe it or not, apples!
+Avoid stimulants after nightfall.
+It may be tempting, but many senior sleep problems arise from consuming caffeinated beverages, chocolate, spicy foods, and believe it or not, apples!

 A fun tip, after a meal, laying down on your left side for ten minutes helps to aid digestion, especially if you feel you’ve eaten too much or your meal didn’t agree with you.

-Developing trusting and amiable friendships with others increases the quality of our lives and decreases anxiety.
-Revealing our minds in confidence helps to release pent up thoughts.
-Being kind to others increases our happiness and wellbeing, which benefits our health overall.
+Stress and anxiety can also contribute to senior sleep problems.
+By developing trusting and amiable friendships with others increases the quality of our lives and decreases anxiety.
+Revealing our minds in confidence helps to release pent-up thoughts.
+Being kind to others increases our happiness and well-being, which benefits our health overall.